txstate-etc/mysql2-async/README.md

   MYSQL_USER (default 'root')
   MYSQL_PASS
   MYSQL_POOL_SIZE (default is mysql2's default)
-  MYSQL_SKIPTZFIX (default false) // see below for discussion of the timezone fix
+  MYSQL_SKIPTZFIX (default false) // see below discussion of the timezone fix
 ```
 This way, connecting is very simple, and you don't have to worry about creating a singleton pool for the
 rest of your codebase to import: